KingofMidnight/KingofMidnight/README.md

 - 👀 I’m interested in Coding and Basically Anything Minecraft
 - 🌱 I’m currently learning Code (JavaScript)
 - 💞️ I’m looking to collaborate on Minecraft Mods and Plugins
-- 📫 How to reach me by Using My Discord Server: https://discord.gg/w4R2paEqSW
+- 📫 You can to reach me by Using My Discord Server: https://discord.gg/w4R2paEqSW